LADSG: Label-Anonymized Distillation and Similar Gradient Substitution for Label Privacy in Vertical Federated Learning: Experiment and Discussion

-For all image tasks, we adopt ResNet-20~\cite{he2016deep} as the bottom model at each party and use a four-layer fully connected top model (FCNN-4) at the server.
-For text and tabular data, bottom models include BERT~\cite{devlin2019bert} and FCNNs, with lighter top models (e.g., FCNN-3) used accordingly.
-Vertical splits are applied across features or tokens depending on the modality.
+For all image tasks, we adopt ResNet-20~\cite{he2016deep} as the bottom model for each participant and use a four-layer fully connected top model (FCNN-4) at the server.
+The input images are vertically split into two halves and assigned to two participants.
+For text and tabular tasks, we use BERT~\cite{devlin2019bert} or lightweight fully connected networks as bottom models, with a smaller top model (e.g., FCNN-3) deployed on the server.
+In the text setting, each participant holds a different segment of the same sentence or paragraph.

 Table~\ref{tab:teacher_models} compares the teacher network architectures used in LADistill and KDk~\cite{arazzi2024kdk}.
 Both methods utilize soft-label distillation with $k$-anonymity, but LADistill employs significantly lighter teacher models, such as shallower CNNs and distilled versions of BERT.
 This design choice reduces computational overhead and enhances deployability, particularly in resource-constrained VFL environments.